 Perform the following outlined steps in Innoslate:

-Use 'Diagrams View' to navigate directly to the 'Action Diagram' named "Level Four: Robot Root Action".
-Once in the 'Action Diagram’, shown below, you can see this example includes 'Branch Asset' constructs for each branch of the 'Parallel' within the 'LOOP'.
+- Use 'Diagrams View' to navigate directly to the 'Action Diagram' named "Level Four: Robot Root Action."
+Once in the 'Action Diagram,' you can see this example includes 'Branch Asset' constructs for each branch of the 'Parallel' within the 'LOOP.'

-The decomposition diagram for "Perform Command", shown below, now has an 'Input/Output' triggering the 'Action' named "Perform User Action" which will ensure the model waits for "Send Command to Robot" to complete before executing.
+- The decomposition diagram for "Perform Command" now has an 'Input/Output' triggering the 'Action' named "Perform User Action," which will ensure the model waits for "Send Command to Robot" to complete before executing.

-The 'Action' named "Perform Command" is what is called a parent, which acts as an abstract wrapper.
-The parent doesn't generate or receive 'Input/Output' constructs, doesn't consume or produce 'Resource' constructs, doesn't run for its own Duration (Duration of a parent is calculated by the children's runtime) and doesn't utilize assets.
+The 'Action' named "Perform Command" is called a parent, acting as an abstract wrapper.
+The parent doesn't generate or receive 'Input/Output' constructs, doesn't consume or produce 'Resource' constructs, doesn't run for its own Duration (Duration of a parent is calculated by the children's runtime), and doesn't utilize assets.
 When an 'Input/Output' is triggered to a parent, the 'Input/Output' is automatically added to the child diagram.
-The 'Input/Output' needs to then be received (or generated) by the applicable child 'Action'.
+The 'Input/Output' needs to then be received (or generated) by the applicable child 'Action.'

-Use the 'Open' dropdown to navigate back to the parent 'Action Diagram' named "Level Four: Robot Root Action”.
-Once in the 'Action Diagram’, navigate to the 'Discrete Event Simulator' via the blue 'Simulate’ dropdown.
+- Use the 'Back' button to navigate back to the parent 'Action Diagram' named "Level Four: Robot Root Action."
+Once in the 'Action Diagram,' navigate to the 'Discrete Event Simulator' via the blue 'Simulate' drop-down.

 The yellow bars shown above in the 'Gantt Chart' panel indicate the amount of time the simulator waited for an 'Input/Output' to be triggered.

 If at any point during the simuation you select "No" in the "Valid Command?"
-'OR' prompt, the simulator will deadlock and display the 'Simulation Deadlock' dialog as seen below:
+'OR' prompt, the simulator will deadlock and display the 'Simulation Deadlock' dialog: